 Because we’re all constantly washing our hands, beauty brands are also shifting toward making fun hand soaps.
 Haircare brand Ouai, for example, made a hand wash with their signature scent.

-OUAI Hand Wash.
-A Gently Exfoliating Hand Wash that Cleanses Away Dirt and Leaves Your Hands Moisturized and Smelling Amazing.
-(16 fl oz)
+OUAI Hand Wash - Gently Exfoliates, Cleanses Away Dirt & Leaves Hands Moisturized and Smelling Amazing - 16 fl oz

 And because all that hand washing dries out the skin, hand lotions that are also antibacterials and sanitizers will be popular.
 J.R.
 Watkins Cleansing Hand Elixir is a good one to get.
 It’s basically a no-rinse hand wash.